tbwcjw/profanekernel/README.md

-# profanekernel
+### Profane Kernel

- Recurses and looks for bad language and penguins in the Linux Kernel.
-Updates every few days.
+Searching and compiling all the naughty naughty language in the Linux Kernel.
+Penguins included.
+Updates thrice weekly.